tuaris/TidePool/README.md

 This is fully functional but I have not published all the code.
 Expect the full source to be aviable some time in the next few months.

+I am looking for volunteers to help improve and maintain.